techtobefree/serve/README.md

 ##### Create a local user

-All of these steps will likely need to be performed after a `db:reset` which syncs all migrations and seeds.
+Steps 1 & 2 will need to be performed after a `db:reset` which syncs all migrations and seeds the data.

 1. Create a user using local supabase UI http://localhost:54323/ -> Authentication -> Add User